ArronBeale/CI_PP5_tee_time/README.md

 ### Alert Box
-- Allows the user to see relevant alerts
+- Allows the user to see relevant alerts.
+- User stories covered: 8

 <details><summary>See feature image</summary>